bitcoin-api/bitcoin-api/README.md

 be used to deposit Bitcoins.
 A new address will be generated once the old one has Bitcoin sent to it.
-If the address value is `null`, there are currently no new addresses available and you must try again later.
+If the address value is `null`, there are currently no new addresses available.

 ##### Authorization